Monkcoderr/nptel-01/documents/README.md

 5. Generate a QR code linking to: https://yourdomain.com/download_[username].html

 That's it!
 The design is now ultra-minimal with just one centered button.
+--> 4. Test the download link before sharing the QR code

+5. Generate a QR code linking to: https://yourdomain.com/download_[username].html

+That's it!
+The design is now ultra-minimal with just one centered button.
 -->